elainebroche-dev/pf5-iomha-prints/README.md

       - The Print table replaces the Boutique Ado Product table and has been customized heavily to reflect the information stored for this application.
 In addition to a relationship with the OrderLineItem table, the Print table links to a new table for Artist data and a Category table that is similar to the one used by Boutique Ado.

       - The PrintOption table is a new table that is used to store size and price options applicable to all print stock.
 Like the PrintOption table, dimension data and price are also stored in the OrderLineItem table however there is no declared relationship between those data items and the dimesion and price data in the PrintOption table as the data in OrderLineItem records reflect a snapshot in time when a purchase was made whereas these items in the PrintOption table represent the current up-to-date values that are valid for new purchases.

+      - The Artist table is a new table used to store information on the artists linked to the prints.

     <details>